stasel/WebRTC-iOS/README.md

 ## Requirements
-1. Xcode 9.4 or newer
+1. Xcode 10.0 or newer
 2. Cocoapods
 3. Node.js + npm

+XCode 9.4 users can use `swift-4.0` branch

 ## Setup instructions
 1. Start the signaling server: